Snyokabi1/SQL-Evaluated-Project/README.md

 Welcome to the SQL evaluated project.

-This project aimed at examining data comprising of 5 tables spanning a period of 1 year, for a e-commerce site.
+This project aimed at examining data comprising of 5 tables spanning a period of 1 year begining Aug 1, 2016 to Aug 1, 2017, for a e-commerce site.
 Applying combined, learned and researched concepts in SQL to clean, QA, analyze and report on the ecomerce historical data to identify patterns, correlations between data types, and draw informed conclusions and inferences from the data, for decision making and further investigation.